Indigenous peoples of Mexico

-The number of indigenous Mexicans is defined through the second article of the Mexican Constitution.
-The Mexican census does not classify individuals by race, using the cultural-ethnicity of indigenous communities that preserve their indigenous languages, traditions, beliefs, and cultures.
-According to the National Indigenous Institute (INI) and the National Institute of Indigenous Peoples (CDI), in 2012 the indigenous population was approximately 15 million people, divided into 68 ethnic groups.
-The 2020 Censo General de Población y Vivienda reported 11.8 million people living in households where someone speaks an indigenous language, and 23,232,391 people who self-identify as indigenous.
+The number of Indigenous Mexicans is defined through the second article of the Mexican Constitution.
+The Mexican census does not classify individuals by race, using the cultural-ethnicity of Indigenous communities that preserve their Indigenous languages, traditions, beliefs, and cultures.
+As a result, the count of Indigenous peoples in Mexico does not include those of mixed Indigenous and European heritage who have not preserved their Indigenous cultural practices.
+Genetic studies have found that most Mexicans are of partial Indigenous heritage.
+According to the National Indigenous Institute (INI) and the National Institute of Indigenous Peoples (CDI), in 2012 the Indigenous population was approximately 15 million people, divided into 68 ethnic groups.
+The 2020 Censo General de Población y Vivienda reported 11,132,562 people living in households where someone speaks an Indigenous language, and 23,232,391 people who were identified as Indigenous based on self-identification.

-The indigenous population is distributed throughout the territory of Mexico but is especially concentrated in the Sierra Madre del Sur, the Yucatán Peninsula, the Sierra Madre Oriental, the Sierra Madre Occidental, and neighboring areas.
-The states with the largest indigenous population are Oaxaca and Yucatán, with the latter having the highest percentage of indigenous population in its own territory.
-Since the Spanish colonization, the North and Bajio regions of Mexico have had lower percentages of indigenous peoples, but some notable groups include the Rarámuri, the Tepehuán, the Yaquis, and the Yoreme.
+The Indigenous population is distributed throughout the territory of Mexico but is especially concentrated in the Sierra Madre del Sur, the Yucatán Peninsula, the Sierra Madre Oriental, the Sierra Madre Occidental, and neighboring areas.
+The states with the largest Indigenous population are Oaxaca and Yucatán, both having Indigenous majorities, with the former having the highest percentage of Indigenous population.
+Since the Spanish colonization, the northern, western and Bajio regions of Mexico have had lower percentages of Indigenous peoples, but some notable groups include the Rarámuri, the Tepehuán, the Yaquis, and the Yoreme.

 Definition

-In the second article of the Mexican Constitution, Mexico defines itself as a pluricultural nation in recognition of the diverse ethnic groups that constitute it and where the indigenous peoples are the original foundation.
-The number of indigenous Mexicans is measured using constitutional criteria.
-The Mexican census does not classify individuals by race, only the cultural-ethnicity of indigenous communities that preserve their indigenous languages, traditions, beliefs and cultures.
+In the second article of the Mexican Constitution, Mexico defines itself as a pluricultural nation in recognition of the diverse ethnic groups that constitute it and where the Indigenous peoples are the original foundation.
+The number of Indigenous Mexicans is measured using constitutional criteria.

-The category of indigena (indigenous) can be defined narrowly according to linguistic criteria including only persons that speak one of Mexico's 89 indigenous languages, this is the categorization used by the National Mexican Institute of Statistics.
-It can also be defined broadly to include all persons who self-identify as having an indigenous cultural background, whether or not they speak the language of the indigenous group they identify with.
-This means that the percentage of the Mexican population defined as "indigenous" varies according to the definition applied; cultural activists have referred to the usage of the narrow definition of the term for census purposes as "statistical genocide".
+The category of Indigena (Indigenous) can be defined narrowly according to linguistic criteria, including only persons that speak one of Mexico's 89 Indigenous languages; this is the categorization used by the National Mexican Institute of Statistics.
+It can also be defined broadly to include all persons who self-identify as having an Indigenous cultural background, whether or not they speak the language of the Indigenous group they identify with.
+This means that the percentage of the Mexican population defined as "Indigenous" varies according to the definition applied; cultural activists have referred to the usage of the narrow definition of the term for census purposes as "statistical genocide."

-The indigenous peoples in Mexico have the right of free determination under the second article of the constitution.
-According to this article, indigenous peoples are granted:
+The Indigenous peoples in Mexico have the right of free determination under the second constitution article.
+According to this article, Indigenous peoples are granted: